rhel-labs/instruqt/service-admin/01-step1/assignment.md

 This output is very extensive, so often when you call this command you want to pipe the output into `grep` to search for a specific phrase.
-To practice this, start a process in Terminal 2 and then search for it in the original terminal.
-The `dd` command can be used to create an indefinite process in Terminal 2.
+To practice this, start a process, background it, and then search for it in the original terminal.
+The `dd` command can be used to create an indefinite process.
 The command below begins copying data from a file of infinite zeros into a file that discards all inputs, so the process will continue indefinitely.
+The `&` sends the process into the background so that we do not interact with it in the terminal.

 ```
-dd if=/dev/zero of=/dev/null
+dd if=/dev/zero of=/dev/null &
 ```

 When you run this command, you will not see an output as the process will